On this page:

 - how the rent, fees and all other charges are calculated and their purpose, and how they can be reviewed or increased

-- any charges (for example, exit fees) that apply when the site tenant leaves the park
+- any charges that apply when the site tenant leaves the park.
+For example, exit fees

-- any commission the site owner can charge for selling a dwelling.
+- any commission the site owner may charge for selling the site tenant’s moveable dwelling.

 It is also good practice for the site agreement to include: